TheRemoteCoder/CodePens/README.md

 ## About

 Source for CodePen publications for internal purposes.
-This collection aids quality control like IDE linting.
+This collection is intended for quality control like IDE linting.

 <br><br>